 - In the first book of the Captain Alatriste series, Alatriste is offered money to assassinate a couple of Englishmen travelling through Madrid.
 One of them turns out to be a young Charles I, secretly in Spain to consider taking the Infanta Maria Anna for his bride.

 - King James I is referenced a few times in Disney's Pocahontas.
 Most notably, he appears in Governor Ratcliffe's Imagine Spot during the song "Mine, Mine, Mine".
 In the Direct to Video sequel Pocahontas II: Journey to a New World, King James appears in person as a supporting character, voiced by Jim Cummings and portrayed as an easily manipulated buffoon.

 - Banquo's prominence and flattering portrayal in Macbeth is due to King James I tracing his ancestry back to him, and Shakespeare wishing to please his patron.

 - The Favourite is a very loose, darkly comic adaptation of Queen Anne's reign.
-The film focuses on the relationships that Anne had with two of her ladies-in-waiting, Sarah Churchill, the Duchess of Marlborough, played by Rachel Weisz, and Abigail Masham, who is portrayed by Emma Stone, as well as Annes obsession with bunnies.
+The film focuses on the relationships that Anne, played by Olivia Colman, had with two of her ladies-in-waiting, Sarah Churchill, the Duchess of Marlborough, played by Rachel Weisz, and Abigail Masham, who is portrayed by Emma Stone, as well as Annes obsession with bunnies.